 In lieu of flowers, memorial gifts may be made to Hospice of Lake Cumberland, 100 Parkway Drive, Somerset, KY 42503.

-To plant a tree in memory of Floyd Halcomb, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Floyd Halcomb, please visit our tribute store.